jonasvinther/medusa/README.md

 ## About
 Medusa is a cli tool currently for importing and exporting a json or yaml file into HashiCorp Vault.
 Medusa currently supports kv1 and kv2 Vault secret engines.

+## Support
+The minimum required HashiCorp Vault version that is supported by Medusa is Vault version 0.10.0.
+Medusa has not been tested with earlier verisons than Vault version 0.10.0.

 ## How to use
 In this section you can read about how to configure and use Medusa.